 Location - On the banks of River Chandra in the Lahaul and Spiti Valley

-Facts - The most interesting feature of this 800 year old gompa is the idols made of wood instead of clay.
-You can also look at the black stone image of the Hindu Goddess Kali in the interior chambers of the gompa.
-This monastery is also famous as the Trilokinath Temple.
+Facts - The most interesting feature of this 800-year-old Gompa is the idols made of wood instead of clay.
+There is also a black stone image of the Hindu Goddess Kali in the interior chambers of the Gompa due to which this monastery is also famous as the Trilokinath Temple.

 Facts - Namgyal monastery is open only to the Buddhist spiritual leader, the Dalai Lama, monks, and students.
 All rituals from the major schools for Tibetan Buddhism are practiced here.